 Vitamin B6 and Its Role in Cell Metabolism and Physiology

 A Complex Interplay of Vitamin B1 and B6 Metabolism with Cognition, Brain Structure, and Functional Connectivity in Older Adults

 The Nutrition Source

 Hydroxocobalamin, Vitamin B12, is an injectable form of vitamin B12.
 Vitamin B12 helps your body use fat and carbohydrates for energy and allows it the ability to generate new proteins at a greater rate.
 It is also important for healthy functioning blood, cells, and nerves.
 Most people get enough vitamin B12 in their diet, but a deficiency may occur in certain health conditions (e.g., poor nutrition, stomach/intestinal problems, infection, cancer).
 Serious vitamin B12 deficiency may result in anemia, stomach problems, and nerve damage.

 To learn more about Vitamin B12, please visit the links below:

 High-dose hydroxocobalamin achieves biochemical correction and improvement of neuropsychiatric deficits in adults with late-onset cobalamin C deficiency

 Hydroxocobalamin for the treatment of cardiac surgery-associated vasoplegia: a case series.

 Our wellness center empowers individuals toward an improved quality of life and wellbeing through comprehensive and compassionate care.
 The vision for our practice has become a gold standard that brings you the caring and supportive transformation you deserve.
 The future of healing and hope is now.

 Ready for your next infusion?
-Revitalist is happy to now offer high-quality IV Infusion to help with muscle recovery.
+Revitalist is happy to now offer high-quality IV infusions for anxiety relief in Knoxville and surrounding areas.